appsemble/appsemble/docs/guide/basic-app.md

 +               multiline: true
 ```

 After saving, the page can be opened from the app’s side menu.
-When data is entered, and the for
+When data is entered and the form is
-form is saved, a new person is registered.
+saved, a new person is registered.
 The user is then redirected to the _“People”_ page.
-This
+This page now
-page now displays the newly created person.
+displays the newly created person.

 THe app should now look like this: